Jun 17, 2024

 Many product managers make the switch to product marketing.
 The skill sets required for both roles are similar.
 Those working at startups will often see more of an overlap between the roles of PM and PMM.
 Product managers and product marketing managers can collaborate in different ways.
 Ultimately, it depends on how they choose to structure the hierarchy.

 Acting as both a product manager and a product marketing manager is a daunting task.
 Product marketing managers who successfully fill both roles often find themselves in high demand.
 They are rare and highly sought-after individuals with broad skill sets.
+A savvy product marketing manager is skilled and adept in forging connections, establishing liaisons, and navigating the intricate landscape that spans marketing, sales, product development, and customer insights.
 If you have the skill set and the drive, working at an emerging startup in this role could be immensely rewarding.

 Is being a product marketing manager stressful?

 If you have the necessary experience to fulfil the duties of a product marketing manager and are supported by a positive work environment, the role should not be overly stressful.
 Product marketing managers must juggle many different tasks and responsibilities.
+Strategic thinking is crucial in leading the team and handling these tasks effectively.
 They need to have a deep understanding of the market, the competition and the needs of customers.

 Is product marketing a good career path?